devneelesh921/Documentation/OT MS Understanding/ScyllaDB/Scylladb-documentation.md

 ## Conclusion
-ScyllaDB provides a highly scalable, fault-tolerant, and high-performance NoSQL solution for modern applications.
-Its compatibility with Apache Cassandra and focus on low latency make it an ideal choice for large-scale, real-time data workloads.
+In the OT-Microservices architecture, ScyllaDB is utilized in the Employee API as the primary database solution.
+It enables efficient storage and retrieval of employee-related data with features like high performance, scalability, and low latency.
+Its Cassandra-compatible architecture ensures easy integration, while distributed and fault-tolerant operations make it reliable for high-demand use cases.

 ## Contacts